wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 30 Lo ! they saw not the host of Britain ; but the eye of Zebulon was as the eye of an eagle, his strength as the lion, and his judgment as the wise :

-31 So he stayed his men of war from rushing for- ward towards the place, lest they might be entrapped : and he caused them to move along the wood to the right hand and to the left.
+31 So he stayed his men of war from rushing forward towards the place, lest they might be entrapped : and he caused them to move along the wood to the right hand and to the left.

 32 About this time, a stripling from the south, with his weapon of war in his hand, ran up to Zebulon, and spake unto him, saying,

-S3 Behold ! a man of Britain appeared in the fort ; suffer me, I pray thee, to slay him, for he is busied with the destroying engines :
+33 Behold ! a man of Britain appeared in the fort ; suffer me, I pray thee, to slay him, for he is busied with the destroying engines :

 34 But Zebulon said, nay ; we are yet a great way off.